telerik/maui-docs/knowledge-base/disable-keyboard-functionality-datagrid-maui.md

     }
     public override bool CanExecute(object parameter)
     {
-        // return false; if you want to stop executing the command at all.
+        // Use 'return false;' if you want to stop executing the command.
         // When using 'return true;' write your custom logic inside the 'Execute' method. return false;
     }